Home | About me | Contact | What's new | Privacy | Search

 Tips for driving through a roundabout

-Reduce speed and start looking for traffic to your left as you approach.
-If nobody is already in the roundabout to your left and there are no pedestrians trying to cross, then enter the roundabout without stopping.
-If someone is approaching the roundabout on your left but has not already entered it, you don't need to wait for them-- you have plenty of time to enter the roundabout and move on before they're in a position to be a hazard to you or vice-versa.
+Reduce speed and start looking for traffic from your left as you approach.
+If nobody is already in the roundabout immediately to your left, and there are no pedestrians trying to cross, then you can enter the roundabout without stopping.
+If someone is approaching the roundabout on your left but has not already entered it, you don't need to wait for them — you have plenty of time to enter the roundabout and move on before they're in a position to be a hazard to you or vice-versa.
+You do not need to signal when entering the roundabout and should not unless you will be taking the first exit out of the roundabout, otherwise, someone approaching from the right may think you're about to exit and will enter the roundabout.

 More information: